 Antimicrobial use was the primary risk factor for CA-CDI, although 27% of cases did not have prior exposure to antimicrobials.
 In fact, 17% of CA-CDI cases did not have any of the traditional risk factors for CDI (i.e., no antimicrobial or gastric acid suppressant exposure, no underlying illness, and no history of hospitalization).
 Furthermore, none of the CA-CDI cases underwent surgical procedures attributable to CA-CDI, although approximately 25% of CA-CDI cases were hospitalized with a diagnosis of CDI.

 This research demonstrates that CDI is occurring in the community setting and in populations that were previously not considered to be at risk.
 In this study, the risk factors for CA-CDI were similar to those identified in hospitalized populations, although it was not uncommon for persons to develop CA-CDI without any of these risk factors.
 Furthermore, the characteristics of persons with CA-CDI and the outcomes in this group were different than those previously reported among hospital-acquired CDI cases.
 Collectively, this study provides valuable knowledge about the epidemiology of CA-CDI and serves as a foundation for future research.

 Copyright 2010 Jennifer Lee Kuntz

 Kuntz, Jennifer Lee.
-"Incidence of and risk factors for community-associated Clostridium difficile infection." doctoral dissertation, University of Iowa, 2010.
+"Incidence of and risk factors for community-associated Clostridium difficile infection." doctoral PhD diss., University of Iowa, 2010.